 What is Vat Pasteurization?

-Pasteurization is the destruction of all disease producing bacteria, as well as 90-99 percent of all other bacteria that may affect product quality.
-Because of this, pasteurization is the most important function of a milk plant.
 Vat pasteurization, also known as batch pasteurization or the holding method, heats every particle of milk or cream in properly designed and operated equipment, at 145°F (63°C) for 30 minutes*.
 If the fat content of the milk product is 10 percent or greater, or a total solids of 18% or greater, or if it contains added sweeteners, the specified temperature shall be increased by 5°F (3°C).
+Vat pasteurization helps destroy all disease-producing bacteria, as well as 90-99 percent of all other bacteria that may affect product quality.
+Because of this, pasteurization is the most important function of a milk plant.

 How Does Vat Pasteurization Work?

 During the holding period, the vat must remain closed to prevent cooling from occurring during pasteurization.
-Vats should have an airspace heater to keep the air above the product at or above 145°F. Airspace heaters also ensure the pasteurization of milk droplets that are splashed on the sides of the vat and condensate on the inside of the vat cover.
+Proper vat pasteurization equipment should have an airspace heater to keep the air above the product at or above 145°F. Airspace heaters also ensure the pasteurization of milk droplets that are splashed on the sides of the vat and condensate on the inside of the vat cover.
 The bottom and sides of the vat must be insulated or jacketed to maintain proper temperatures during the holding period.

 Do I Need Vat Pasteurization?